 In addition to “unfounded,” and “substantiated,” the case may be reported as “established,” or “not established.”
 A finding of “not established,” is not as good as you might think—in this case, the original allegations, the investigation notes and the findings of DCPP remain in the DCPP offices forever.
 During this “forever,” the person who was being investigated has virtually no rights as far as knowing what the investigation found, to challenge the allegations, or to have the files expunged.
 Unfortunately, contentious divorces and child custody cases can produce false child abuse claims.
 This could mean that a parent who was falsely accused of child abuse or neglect could live under the cloud of suspicion for the remainder of his or her life.

-Of course, being investigated for child abuse or child neglect is extremely stressful, however, that stress can be lessened by calling a knowledgeable Short Hills attorney from the Williams Law Group, LLC.
-Our attorneys have the necessary experience and skill-set to defend your rights as a parent while protecting your child’s best interests.
+Of course, being investigated for child abuse or child neglect is extremely stressful.
+However, that stress can be lessened by calling an attorney skilled at handling DYFS/DCPP investigations in Short Hills.
+Our lawyers have the necessary experience and skill sets to defend your rights as a parent while protecting your child’s best interests.
 We believe you deserve an advocate in your corner during this difficult time.
-As soon as you know you are facing allegations of child abuse or child neglect, it is extremely important that you contact an attorney from the Williams Law Group immediately.
+As soon as you know you are facing allegations of child abuse or child neglect, it is extremely important that you contact an attorney from the Williams Law Group, LLC immediately.